p4vl0-dev/Token-Flip-Fix/README.md

 1. Inside Foundry VTT, go to the **Add-on Modules** tab.
 2. Click **Install Module** and use the following Manifest URL:
     `https://github.com/YourUsername/YourRepoName/releases/latest/download/module.json`
-    *(Note: You will need to replace this with your actual Manifest URL)*

 ## Feedback and Bug Reports